Updated for 2025!

 Catch up on your emails at work – try to clear out your inbox as much as possible, and let everyone know of specific hours you’ll be available (if at all) while traveling.
 Ask to record or reschedule any meetings which fall at unreasonable hours in your destination time zone.
 Don’t try to attend them all, even if they are standing meetings.
 These seem like minor issues when thinking about staying healthy, but you need to be vigilant of your sleep schedule in the new time zone.
 Preparing your calendar and adjusting your schedule in advance sets everyone’s expectations and reduces miscommunications and further stress.

 Make sure to get enough sleep for at least two days prior to your trip, and drink plenty of water.
 At a minimum, pack a Vitamin C and a multi vitamin for each day of your trip.
-Don’t forget to pack your hand sanitizer and a few aspirin or ibuprofen and some cold & sinus pills.
+Don’t forget to pack hand sanitizer and a few aspirin or ibuprofen and some cold & sinus pills.
 The medicine will help to combat jetlag related headaches or muscle aches.

 During the Flight

-Avoid overly oily or greasy airplane food on the flight.
-In particular, stay away from any seafood items or raw protein.
+Avoid overly salty, oily or greasy airplane food on the flight.
+Stay away from any seafood items or raw protein.
 There is often a ‘secret’ vegetarian option available for most international flights, which tends to be rice based and lower in fat than the chicken and pasta options.
-Drink lots of water and avoid or moderate your alcohol intake.

 After you arrive